 Old-fashioned it may be

-In this digital age, writing seems to be so old fashioned.
-In reality, many people today are more adept at typing on a keyboard instead of holding a pen and writing the information down on paper.
+In this digital age, writing seems to be so old-fashioned.
+In reality, many people today are more adept at typing on a keyboard instead of holding a pen and writing the information down on paper writing.
 But this is still a process that students have to learn in school.
 Schools in the UK have found out that writing is helpful when their students have different mother tongues.

 In many schools in the United Kingdom, over one million pupils aged 5 to 15 are taking English language lessons.
-However, teachers are having a hard time to help these students to overcome the language gap to become more fluent in spoken and written forms of English.
+However, teachers are having a hard time helping these students to overcome the language gap to become more fluent in spoken and written forms of English.

 At a primary school in Wolverhampton for example, a teacher found out that when teaching grammar, writing becomes a very useful method instead of just listening to the instructions.
 They can see the grammatical structures when sentences and words are written down.

 One of the exercises they do is ask the students to arrange the jumbled words to form sentences.
 Even if the students do not know the meaning of the words, they are able to understand the proper flow of sentence building in English.
 Teachers augment their lessons with plenty of reading and asking them to write simple sentences about what happened in the stories they have read.

 The value of writing to help language learning is supported by Professor Virginia Berninger of the University of Washington.
 The professor teaches educational psychology.
 She says that writing by hand engages the learner’s mind and help the learner be more attentive to the written form of the language.

 Handwriting is instrumental in improving composition and spelling of students as it enables them to connect each letter to form words.
 One way teachers in the UK encourage the students to write is by giving them incentives and opportunities, such as using nice stationary or using felt tips pens instead of pencils or ballpens.